 Well, maybe.
-This idea of how you appreciate music… is it true that musicians appreciate music more than other people?
-I personally don’t listen to music that much.
+This idea of how you appreciate music...is it true that musicians appreciate music more than other people?
+I personally don’t listen to recorded music that much.

 I don’t know.
-There are lots of non-musicians who listen to ten times more music than I do.
+There are lots of non-musicians who listen to music ten times more than I do.
 There are various reasons for that.
-I really like to do it more deliberately – I don’t like to have music playing in the background or walk around with a walkman on my head.
-Another reason is that especially in the last few years, I have a very strong emotional response to certain music, and I find that it’s unpleasant sometimes – it’s more emotional response than I necessarily want to have.
+I really like to listen to music more deliberately—I don’t like to have music playing in the background or walk around with a walkman on my head.
+Another reason is that especially in the last few years, I have a very strong emotional response to certain music, and I find that it’s unpleasant sometimes – it’s more of an emotional response than I necessarily want to have.
 So I turn the music off.

 Yes, with meticulous attention to detail.

 I think that’s fine if the method of construction is interesting.
-If I sit here and write notation, it’s not music until a performer plays it.
-If I’m working in a studio with Pro Tools or MSP or whatever, and I’m making this very careful and constructed thing, it’s a finished product when it leaves my studio.
+If I sit here and write musical notation, it’s not music until a performer plays it.
+If I’m working in a studio with Pro Tools or Max/MSP or whatever, and I’m making this very careful and constructed thing, it’s a finished product when it leaves my studio.
 I guess to me the viability of that relates to the intellectual property question.
-A lot of people will do it out of pure love, but those people who are trying to make a living, if they can’t sell their work, it’ll be a problem.
+A lot of people will do it out of pure love, but those people who are trying to make a living at it, if they can’t sell their work, it’ll be a problem.
 Performers will still have the option of performing.

 The practical implications of this change still have to be sorted out, but somehow musicians will continue to extract money from their fans.
-I’m wondering more what you think of the philisophical change, I guess.
+I’m wondering more what you think of the philosophical change, I guess.
 I think this is the key difference between turntable-based music and the rest of pop music culture.
 There are some turntablists whose performance is based on their dexterity.
-There are others – the majority, I would argue – who approach things more like an art gallery: here’s a nice painting, here’s another nice painting, now I’ve got three nice paintings playing at once…
+There are others–the majority, I would argue–who approach things more like an art gallery: here’s a nice painting, here’s another nice painting, now I’ve got three nice paintings playing at once...

-One of the extraordinary things that has happened in the aesthetics and social milieu of electronica in the past ten years is that… well, just a few years ago, John Oswald made a record called Plunderphonics, which he got sued for.
-It was intended to be a poke in the face, which it was!
-I thought it was cute, funny and clever, and interesting, and philosophically viable.
-I taught a section in my class based on Plunderphonics, and until recently it was exotic to plunder existing music in this way, and it was useful, because it was a way to get even inexperienced people making music, because anybody can do it.
+One of the extraordinary things that has happened in the aesthetics and social milieu of electronica in the past ten years is that...well, just a few years ago, John Oswald made a record called Plunderphonics, which he got sued for.
+It was intended to be a poke in the face at commercial music and sampling, which it was!
+I thought it was funny, clever and interesting, and also philosophically interesting.
+I began to teach a section in my class based on Plunderphonics, and until recently it was exotic to plunder existing music in this way, and it was useful, because it was a way to get even inexperienced people making music, because anybody can do it.

 This year it suddenly dawned on me that young people are doing this all the time.
 It’s like nothing now, it’s what everyone does!
-They take the music, move it around in Pro Tools or Acid or whatever… and it’s what all of these kids are doing!
+They take the music, move it around in Pro Tools or Ableton or whatever...and it’s what all of these kids are doing!
 Aesthetically and sociologically, something really changed between John Oswald’s record and now.
 People don’t think twice about the fact that all their sound sources are other people’s copyrighted material.
 That’s not even an issue.
 They’re not even thinking about making their own sounds to manipulate.
-The whole world, their CD collection, and their mp3 files, that’s their paint brush.
-It took me – you know, thick skull – until this year to realize it.
+The whole world, their CD collection, and their mp3 files, that’s their paintbrush.
+It took me—you know, thick skull—until this year to realize it.
 How did this happen?